House Rules

 Paladins get cantrips:

 A paladin gets (Level+Wis Bonus)/4 cantrips per day, rounded down, starting at 2nd level.
-So a 5th level paladin with 14 wisdom gets 1, a 9th level paladin with 16 wisdom gets 3, etc. Note that the paladin will always get a 0th level spell before he gets his first 1st level, barring a Wisdom increase at 4th level.
+So a 5th level paladin with 14 wisdom gets 1, a 9th level paladin with 16 wisdom gets 3, etc. Note that the paladin will always get a 0th level spell before he gets his first 1st level, barring a Wisdom increase to 12 at 4th level.
+Before 4th level, he has a caster level of 1.

 0-LEVEL PALADIN SPELLS (ORISONS)